dkoz/evrima-bot/README.md

-# evrima-bot
+# Evrima RCON Bot
- The Isle: Evrima discord bot with RCON control over game server.
+ This is an discord RCON bot for the The Isle: Evrima.